 I used to be of the mind that anyone could afford good, high quality, pure food.
 In fact, I even wrote several posts on it from my high and mighty stallion where I looked down on all the little people who had Hamburger Helper and Cheese Doodles in their grocery cart.
-See How We Eat Healthy on a Budget, Keeping Costs Down in a Real Food Kitchen and Why The Myers Are Spending More on Food.
+(See Keeping Costs Down in a Real Food Kitchen)

 Something you should know about being on a high and mighty stallion.
 When you fall off, it hurts REALLY BAD.

-So, let me tell you something.
-Food is expensive.
 It just IS.
-So many bloggers (myself included who eats crow on a regular basis) write these posts about how to eat super healthy foods (heaven forbid it’s anything NOT organic or free-range) on a budget…and they make it seem possible for everyone.
+Many bloggers (myself included who eats crow on a regular basis) write these posts about how to eat super healthy foods – heaven forbid it’s anything NOT organic or free-range – on a budget…and they make it seem possible for everyone.
 But let me tell you, sometimes it’s just NOT.

-Food costs a lot….some people just don’t have that wiggle room in the budget.
+Food costs a lot and some people just don’t have that wiggle room in the budget.
 When the choice comes for free range eggs or “regular ole eggs” and the difference is $3-4/dozen and the budget is tight….buying the “regular ole eggs” makes sense – or “cents.”